TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 :url: https://embed.grasple.com/exercises/adc25718-7937-4d81-ac21-bc37ddc489ad?id=109711
 :label: grasple_exercise_9_3_2
 :dropdown:
-:description: Effect of a shift on the outcome of the power method
+:description: Effect of a shift on the outcome of the power method.

 ::::